DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 community also contained additional structures, such as sheds, that were used for a range of activities including clinic visits, as places of worship, and for enterprise (see Chapter 2).
-The largest community has around 100 permanent residents, and the smallest only twelve.
+The largest community has around one hundred permanent residents, and the smallest only twelve.

 It is true to say that outstations are generally very small.
 However, although defining outstations by size of population is convenient for